-- 9.2.4.2.12 A mandatory instruction sign shall consist of an inscription in white on a red background. - 9.2.4.2.13 Recommendation Where, owing to environmental or other factors, the conspicuity of the inscription on a mandatory instruction sign needs to be enhanced, the outside edge of the white inscription should be supplemented by a black outline measuring 10 mm in width for runway code numbers 1 and 2, and 20 mm in width for runway code numbers 3 and 4. - 9.2.4.2.14 The inscription on a runway designation sign shall consist of the runway designations of the intersecting runway properly oriented with respect to the viewing position of the sign, except that a runway designation sign installed in the vicinity of a runway extremity may show the runway designation of the concerned runway extremity only.
-9.2.4.2.15 The inscription on a category I, II, III or joint II/III holding position sign shall consist of the runway designator followed by CAT I, CAT II, CAT III or CAT II/III, as appropriate.
-9.2.4.2.16 The inscription on a NO ENTRY sign shall be in accordance with ICAO Annex 14 Vol. I, Figure 5-29.
-9.2.4.2.17 The inscription on a runway-holding position sign at a runway-holding position established in accordance with paragraph 7.2.12.3 of this Manual shall consist of the taxiway designation and a number.
-9.2.4.2.18 Where appropriate, the following inscriptions/ symbol shall be used:
+- 9.2.4.2.12 A mandatory instruction sign shall consist of an inscription in white on a red background. - 9.2.4.2.13 Recommendation Where, owing to environmental or other factors, the conspicuity of the inscription on a mandatory instruction sign needs to be enhanced, the outside edge of the white inscription should be supplemented by a black outline measuring 10 mm in width for runway code numbers 1 and 2, and 20 mm in width for runway code numbers 3 and 4. - 9.2.4.2.14 The inscription on a runway designation sign shall consist of the runway designations of the intersecting runway properly oriented with respect to the viewing position of the sign, except that a runway designation sign installed in the vicinity of a runway extremity may show the runway designation of the concerned runway extremity only. - 9.2.4.2.15 The inscription on a category I, II, III, joint II/III or joint I/II/III holding position sign shall consist of the runway designator followed by CAT I, CAT II, CAT III, CAT II/III or CAT I/II/III, as appropriate. - 9.2.4.2.16 The inscription on a NO ENTRY sign shall be in accordance with ICAO Annex 14 Vol. I, Figure 5-30. - 9.2.4.2.17 The inscription on a runway-holding position sign at a runway-holding position established in accordance with paragraph 7.2.12.3 of this Manual shall consist of the taxiway designation and a number. - 9.2.4.2.18 Where installed, the inscriptions/ symbol of ICAO Annex 14 Vol. I, Figure 5-30 shall be used.